Does Life Insurance Cover Suicide?

 Key Takeaways

-Most life insurance policies cover death by suicide, but only after a set period dictated by the contestability and suicide clauses.
+Most life insurance policies cover death by suicide but only after a waiting period specified by the contestability and suicide clauses.

 The contestability clause usually lasts for at least two to three years.
 This allows insurers to investigate the cause of death and deny benefits within that period.

-The suicide clause allows insurers to deny a death benefit if self-harm caused the death within the contestability period.
+The suicide clause in a life insurance policy allows insurers to deny a death benefit if self-harm caused the death within the contestability period.

 Does Life Insurance Cover Deaths by Suicide?

-The suicide clause typically lasts for the first two years of the policy.
-It stipulates that if the policyholder dies by suicide during this period, the insurance company will not pay out the death benefit.
-Instead, the beneficiaries will receive a refund of the premiums paid.
-The contestability clause allows the insurer to investigate the circumstances of the death and the information provided during the application process.
-If the provider finds discrepancies or fraud, they may deny the claim.
+The suicide clause in a life insurance policy typically lasts for the first two years.
+If the policyholder dies by suicide during this time, the insurer won’t pay the death benefit but will refund the premiums.
+The contestability clause lets the insurer investigate the death and application details.
+If discrepancies or fraud are found, the claim may be denied.

 Insurers can reset these clauses under certain conditions.
-For instance, if you decide to increase your coverage amount or change insurance providers, the two-year clock for the suicide clause may restart.
-We recommend reading the fine print and consulting with your insurance advisor when making any changes to your policy.
+For instance, if you increase your coverage amount or change insurance providers, the two years for the suicide clause may restart.
+Read the fine print and consult with your insurance advisor when making any changes to your policy.

 Life Insurance Clauses for Suicide